aliving89/Livingston_A_Billings_B_Midterm/README.md

 # Livingston_A_Billings_b_Midterm

 This is our debate for our in class midterm assesment.
-We will debate Pro-Sports(bb) and Against-Sports(al)
+We will debate Xbox over Playstation

 ## Contributing